 Transition.
-The standards in the 2017 VSMM may be applied, at the discretion of the applicant, to a project if the construction, redevelopment, or expansion is a public transportation project, and as of the effective date of this Rule, the Agency of Transportation or the municipality principally responsible for the project has initiated right-of-way valuation activities or determined that right-of-way acquisition is not necessary for the project, and substantial construction of the project commences within five years of the effective date of this Rule.
+Unless an applicant chooses to apply the standards in the 2017 VSMM, the standards in the 2002 VSMM shall apply to a project if the redevelopment or expansion is a public transportation project, and as of January 1, 2017, the Agency of Transportation or the municipality principally responsible for the project has initiated right-of-way valuation activities or determined that right-of-way acquisition is not necessary for the project, and substantial construction of the project commences within five years of the effective date of this Rule.